 The fall has passed and winter has arrived.
 Outside the weather has plummeted and a shovel just won’t be enough to clear that snow fall.
 There’s only one thing for it; you need a residential snow blower to get the job done.
+Here we look at the best single stage snow blower in the gas and electric categories.

 During the Winter season, it is typical to find snow at unwanted places such as your sidewalk and driveway.
 While the solution sounds as simple as getting a residential snow blower to do the job, finding the best one is sometimes a daunting task.